 - Insufficient memory was available to fulfill the request.

-The documentation for specific address families specify which protocols each address family supports.
-The documentation for specific protocols specify which socket types each protocol supports.
+The documentation for specific address families specifies which protocols each address family supports.
+The documentation for specific protocols specifies which socket types each protocol supports.

-The application can determine if an address family is supported by trying to create a socket with domain set to the protocol in question.
+The application can determine whether an address family is supported by trying to create a socket with domain set to the protocol in question.